DeanNunis1/PantherBuddy/README.md

 ## Contribution

-We welcome contributions from the community.
+All contributions are welcome!
 If you'd like to contribute, please fork this repository, make your changes, and open a pull request.

 ## License